 Her Majesty’s Passport Office is the sole distributor of British passports across the country, and are the main office for renewing your passport.
 The best way to speak to the Passport Office is on the helpline number below.
-The HM Passport Office phone number is open Monday through Friday 8:00 AM to 6:00 PM.
+The HM Passport Office phone number is open Monday through Friday 8:00 AM to 8:00 PM, and Weekends 9:00 AM to 5:30 PM.

 Passport Office Phone Number: